bjsi/incremental-everything/README.md

 - **Incremental Writing**: Write your essays and blog posts incrementally.
 - **Incremental Tasks**: Clear out your tasklist between flashcard reviews.
 - **Incremental Exercises**: Spread out textbook exercises over time.
 - Plugin support!
 Any plugin widget can easily integrate with Incremental Everything.
-See the guitar, mathematics and AI Gratitude Journal examples.
+See the guitar, mathematics and AI examples.

 ### Installation